scottdlai/COMP-2800-Team-BBY-27-CCHugs/README.md

 **Go check it out at [cchugs.xyz](cchugs.xyz)**

 ## Working locally
+The repo is setup so that everything is done inside of the CCHugs-project folder.
+The public folder is used to contain things that the app would like to render that should be accessible to every page like a global CSS or images.
+The src folder contains all the components that we used to create the app.
+The components are divided into sub folders based on what features of the product they are part of.
+The App.svelte file is used a router to all other pages and is where you would need to link your components to have them rendered.

 Before setting up the project you must download and install Node.js and Git.
     Node.js: Can be installed by going to https://nodejs.org/en/ then downloading the LTS version.
         Open the download and follow the instruction to install Node.js.